Louis Vuitton (designer)

-Louis Vuitton ([lwi vɥitɔ̃]; 4 August 1821 – 27 February 1892) was a French fashion designer and businessman.
+Louis Vuitton ([lwi vɥitɔ̃]; 4 August 1821 – 27 February 1892) was a French malletier and businessman.
 He was the founder of the Louis Vuitton brand of leather goods now owned by LVMH.
-Prior to this, he had been appointed as trunk-maker to Empress Eugénie de Montijo, wife of Napoleon III.
+Prior to this, he had been appointed as trunk-maker to Eugénie de Montijo, wife of Napoleon III.

 Life and career

 Vuitton was born to a family of artisans, carpenters, and farmers.
 At the age of 10, his mother, a hat-maker, died, and his father followed soon after.
-Following a difficult relationship with his adoptive stepmother, Vuitton left his home in Anchay, Franche-Comté in the spring of 1835, at the age of 13.
+Following a difficult relationship with his adoptive stepmother, Vuitton left his home in Jura, in Franche-Comté in the spring of 1835, at the age of 13.
 Taking odd jobs along the way, Vuitton traveled approximately 292 miles (470 km) to Paris.
 Arriving in 1837, in the middle of the Industrial Revolution, he apprenticed under Monsieur Marechal, a successful trunk maker and packer.
 Within a few years, Vuitton gained a reputation amongst Paris' more fashionable class as one of the city's premier practitioners of the craft.